-In an earlier post I addressed the moral obligations of making your mortgage payments and not walking away from a home when you can afford the monthly payments.
-But, I also mentioned that there are people out there who really can’t afford their payments.
+In an earlier post we addressed the moral obligations of making your mortgage payments and not walking away from a home when you can afford the monthly payments.
+But there are also people out there who really can’t afford their payments.

-There are many homeowners out there who want to stay in their homes, can’t afford the mortgage and don’t know where to turn.
+There are many homeowners out there who want to stay in their homes, can’t afford the mortgage, and don’t know where to turn.
 While there’s no guarantee of a mortgage modification, there are options out there that many struggling homeowners aren’t aware of.
+The following tips may help you find a way to modify your current mortgage, refinance to a lower interest rate, or otherwise obtain assistance.

 Homeowners who can’t make their mortgage payment have options.
 The first person they should seek out is a housing counselor.
 The U.S. Department of Housing and Urban Development has a list of certified housing counselors in every state.
 These counselors are trained to help homeowners assess their financial situation and explore every option available to help them stay in their home, including working directly with your lender.
 Plus, the counseling is free.